OWASP/ASVS/4.0/en/0x18-V10-Malicious.md

 ## V10.1 Code Integrity Controls

-The best defence against malicious code is "trust, but verify".
+The best defense against malicious code is "trust, but verify".
 Introducing unauthorized or malicious code into code is often a criminal offence in many jurisdictions.
 Policies and procedures should make sanctions regarding malicious code clear.

 Lead developers should regularly review code check-ins, particularly those that might access time, I/O, or network functions.